The 6 attack surfaces

 Do I need more than endpoint MDR?

 If you use cloud infrastructure, Microsoft 365, or identity providers like Okta, yes.
-Endpoint-only MDR misses where modern attacks actually start.
+Endpoint-only MDR won't catch attacks that enter through those channels.

 What is identity detection and response?